Shlok1999/PrepareAI/README.md

 The project will be developed in phases, starting with a basic quiz functionality and gradually incorporating advanced AI features.
 The machine learning component will involve natural language processing for question analysis, collaborative filtering for personalized recommendations, and predictive modeling for performance forecasting.

-By providing these advanced features at an affordable price point, StudyAI aims to level the playing field for IIT JEE aspirants from all backgrounds, contributing to greater educational equality.
+By providing these advanced features at an affordable price point, StudyAI aims to level the playing field for competitive exam aspirants from all backgrounds, contributing to greater educational equality.